We can let circumstances rule us, or we can take charge and rule our lives from within. – Earl Nightingale

 Unhelpful psychological rules often create failure scenarios.
 Failure scenarios are hopeless situations where no matter what you choose to do you will likely fail.

 These unhelpful rules are often rigid, unrealistic, excessive, unreasonable, and unadaptable to changing conditions and circumstances.
 They tend to hold you to such high standards, that they are almost impossible to live up to on a consistent basis.
 Moreover, they tend to demand that you behave in a particular way all of the time.
-And the moment one of these rules is broken you end up feeling disappointed.
+And the moment one of these rules are broken you end up feeling disappointed.
 And that’s certainly no way to live your life.

 It’s very possible that some of the psychological rules you have held onto since childhood may very well have served you in the past.
 However, your life has since changed, you have since changed, but your psychological rules have remained the same.
-The rules that worked for you in the past, may no longer work for you now, but you still continue to use them because they feel comfortable, or because you simply fail to question the assumptions that these rules support.
+The rules that worked for you in the past may no longer work for you now, but you still continue to use them because they feel comfortable, or because you simply fail to question the assumptions that these rules support.

 Every day you are making certain conclusions and assumptions about your life and circumstances.
-Some of these assumptions might be justified, however others may have very little basis in reality, and instead are only supported by the conclusions you have made in your imagination about things.
+Some of these assumptions might be justified, however, others may have very little basis in reality, and instead, are only supported by the conclusions you have made in your imagination about things.
 And it’s these conclusions that are preventing you from moving forward.

 In a moment you will go through a psychological rule identification process.
-You will be asked a certain set of questions that will help you pinpoint the psychological rules that are currently governing your choices, decisions and actions.
+You will be asked a certain set of questions that will help you pinpoint the psychological rules that are currently governing your choices, decisions, and actions.
 However, before you jump into these questions, it’s important that you become aware of the common words you might typically use that often lead to unhelpful psychological rules.
 Here is a list of some of the words you must look out for:

 If I don’t… then…